krlex/docker-mailserver-compose/README.md

 In order to actually send emails you will need to connect an email client to the server.
 The following are the details to use to connect to the server.
 We have not included an auto configuration so this must be set manually.

+**NOTE:** If using multiple domains be sure to use the root domain of the server as the host, not the domain you just added.

 | Incoming (IMAP) |                 |
 | --------------- | --------------- |
 | protocol        | IMAP            |